MIst3rM/jeff_bezos_startup-soen341project2022/README.md

 # SOEN 341

-Amazing SOEN 341 Project
+Building an e-commerce platform with all the required functionalities such as shopping cart, sign-up/sign-in, check-out, complete with a database containing the store's and customer's informations.

 ## Objective

-## Project
+Learning the software development process that goes along the team development of an application.

 ## Team Members

-- Jaspreet Singh
+- Jaspreet Singh @jaspreet305
-- Noah Assayag
+- Noah Assayag @noahassayag
-- Ben Hitterman
+- Ben Hitterman @benhitterman
 - Ryan Kim @RIGNITE
 - Ryan Wong @ryanwong2000
-- Alexander Santelli
+- Alexander Santelli @alexsantelli
-- Mher Charachian
+- Mher Charachian @MIst3r_M

 ## Technologies

+- HTML/CSS
+- Bootstrap
+- PHP
+- JavaScript
+- MySQL